bate-kamorou/python-scraper/README.md

 ## Output

-Scraped data is saved to `books.csv` or `books.json` in the project directory.
+Scraped data is saved to `.csv` or `.json` in the project directory.

 ## Legal Notice